 I have also had the chance to work on environmental issues which have long been dear to me.
 I have been able to urge lawyers to fight global warming, leading the Lawyers' Eco-Challenge.
 I have given back directly to my home town of Westwood, where I founded the Westwood Land Trust, Inc., and where I chaired the town’s open space committee.
 The two groups have raised millions of dollars and have preserved hundreds of acres of land in town.
-In 2013, I was appointed to the town's Pedestrian and Bicycle Safety Committee; I look forward to advancing those causes in my home town.
+In 2013, I was appointed to the town's Pedestrian and Bicycle Safety Committee and had the opportunity to advance those causes in my home town.

 I look forward to working with you on your case, and helping you every way I can.
 Please give me a call.